Famotidine hepatotoxicity

 Once the diagnosis of Famotidine-induced liver injury is established, the mainstay of management is discontinuation of the offending medication.
 Supportive care should be provided to the patient, including close monitoring of liver function tests and symptoms.
 In severe cases, hospitalization and specialized care may be necessary.

-See also Prednisone and famotidine
+See also Equate famotidine 10 mg

 Management of Famotidine-Induced Liver Injury